 Every large organization has a PMO or planning to acquire in the near future.
-In 2000, nearly 47% of the large organizations have PMO and that number increased to 87% in 2012 – Surveyed by PM Solutions
+In 2000, nearly 47% of the large organizations had PMO, and that number increased to 87% in 2012 – Surveyed by PM Solutions.

-The question is why every organization is going for PMO – Answer is simple it helps to grow & maintain the business of serving the organization.
+The question is why every organization is going for PMO – the answer is simple; it helps to grow & maintain the business of serving the organization.